gast0nestevez/solvd-laba-personal-project/README.md

 ### Routes Overview (api/routes)

+Routes represent the logical connections between two airports operated by an airline.
+They define which origin-destination pairs exist, but do not contain information about specific dates or times.

-#### GET api/routes?origin=X&dest=Y
+#### GET api/
-List possible routes from airport X to airport Y, or all routes if no parameters are provided.
+List all routes.

 #### POST api/routes
 Add new route (admin only).

 #### Delete api/routes
 Delete a route by id (admin only).

+### flights Overview (api/flights)

+Flights are specific instances of a route occurring at a particular date and time.

+#### GET api/flights?origin=X&dest=Y
+List possible flights from airport with id X to airport with id Y, or all flights if no parameters are provided.

+#### POST api/flights
+Add new flight (admin only).

+#### Delete api/flights
+Delete a flight by id (admin only).